Minimalistic Presentation and Coideal Structure of Twisted Yangians: Coideal structures

 In this subsection, we prove that $\varphi$ from Part (1) of Theorem \ref{thm:embedmaintext} induces an algebra homomorphism with the help of Theorem \ref{thm:min-text}.
 We shall verify below that $\varphi(h_{i,1}),\varphi(b_{i,0}),\varphi(b_{i,1})$ satisfy the relations \eqref{redhh}--\eqref{redbb} (the relations \eqref{fSerre0}--\eqref{fSerre3} are straightforward and well known) and hence $\varphi$ induces an algebra homomorphism if $\g$ is not of type $\mathsf A_1$, $\mathsf B_2\cong \mathsf C_2$, or $\mathsf G_2$, which we denote again by $\varphi$.

-For the case of type $\mathsf A_1$, it is already known in \cite{LWZ25GD} that $\Yi$ is a subalgebra of $\Y$ as $\Yi$ is isomorphic to the (special) twisted Yangians of type $\mathsf{AI}$ in R-matrix presentation \cite{Ols92,MNO96} which are known to be coideal subalgebras of Yangians.
+For the case of type $\mathsf A_1$, it is already known in \cite{LWZ25GD} that $\Yi$ is a subalgebra of $\Y$ as $\Yi$ is isomorphic to the (special) twisted Yangian of type $\mathsf{AI}$ in the R-matrix presentation \cite{Ols92,MNO96} which is known to be a coideal subalgebra of the Yangian for $\fksl_2$.
 Hence we only need to carefully identify the elements $h_{i,1}$ and $b_{i,1}$ in terms of Drinfeld generators in $\Y$.
 This is accomplished in Appendix \ref{sec:app}.
-For the case of type $\mathsf B_2\cong \mathsf C_2$, we need to verify the extra relation \eqref{eq:add-rel}, this is done in Appendix \ref{sec:app2} via Gauss decomposition of twisted Yangians in R-matrix presentation from \cite{GR16}.
+For the case of type $\mathsf B_2\cong \mathsf C_2$, we need to verify the extra relation \eqref{eq:add-rel}, this is done in Appendix \ref{sec:app2} via the Gauss decomposition of twisted Yangians in their R-matrix presentation from \cite{GR16}.

 In the next subsection, we show the algebra homomorphism $\varphi$ is injective by passing to the associated graded algebras.
 Finally, we prove Parts (2) and (3) with the help of Part (1).